 The BGRF benefits from a wide range of expertise on its board and this does include stadia promoters.
 Any director with a connection has to declare an interest and is not present when the grant request is considered by the BGRF board.
 Such declarations are minuted and the grants associated with directors who are related parties are published in our Report & Accounts each year for public scrutiny.
 In addition each director must make a declaration to the BGRF of wider financial interest in accordance with current legislation.

 + What if a contractor or sub-contractor is connected to a BGRF director applying for a grant on

 The director in question has to make a declaration of interest as a related party and leave the room.
 This is then minuted.

 + Who sits on the BGRF board?

 The Fund board is unusual in that directors are nominated by its Members rather than the directors themselves.
-The BGRF Members are the Greyhound Board of Great Britain (7 seats); the Association of British Bookmakers (3 seats); the National Association of Bookmakers (1 seat); the Scottish Independent Bookmakers’ Association (1 seat); one independent bookmaker seat, plus the independent board Chairman, making a total of 14 directors, listed here.
+The BGRF Members are the Greyhound Board of Great Britain (7 seats); the Association of British Bookmakers (3 seats); the National Association of Bookmakers (1 seat); the Scottish Independent Bookmakers’ Association (1 seat); one independent bookmaker seat, plus the independent board Chairman, making a total of 14 directors with occasional vacancies, as listed here.